Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 #####Throws

-*  If any error occurs while uploading data, or performing the request.
+* *IOException* If any error occurs while uploading data, or performing the request.

 ---
 ---